ASLwrite: Writing samples

-The text on the right is from Chapters 1:2-4 of the Book of Ruth.
+The text on the right is from Chapters 1:2–4 of the Book of Ruth.
 The first quoted text is the verse in English and the second is an ASL gloss.

 Encoding

-Due to the complexity of the writing system and its need for flexibility for movements, it means producing anything on a digital format is difficult.
+Due to the complexity of the writing system and its need for flexibility for movements, it means that producing anything in a digital format is difficult.
 However, there are efforts to create fonts headed by members of its Facebook group, notably looking at proper font creation and using current keyboard characters such as ' } ' or ' _. ' to achieve minor forms of communication in ASL over text.
 An example phrase is " }_.U- " which means 'thank you' in ASL.